Jonathan Horowitz, Ph.D., Director

 I completed my internship and postdoctoral training at University of California at San Diego Department of Psychiatry, and VA San Diego, where I focused on the psychology of medical illness.
 I have worked as a clinician in a wide range of settings, include the Veterans Administration San Diego, Brackenridge Hospital (Austin), and the University of Texas Counseling and Mental Health Center.

 As a researcher and consultant, I have contributed to federally-funded research projects at Harvard Medical School, UC San Diego Department of Psychiatry, and the Air Force Medical Operations Agency.
 I have also been interviewed as an expert by a number of popular publications, including Vanity Fair, the Los Angeles Times, NPR, Pacific Standard, and The Wall Street Journal.
+I was co-consultant on the book Stress: The Psychology of Managing Pressure.

 I have a strong side interest in human sexuality.
 Though I am not an accredited sex therapist, I am a sex-positive, LGBT affirming therapist with an abiding interest in the topic.
 I have completed a number of AASECT accredited workshops and training activities, as well as the SFSI Sex Educator training program.